Towards Practical Emotion Recognition: An Unsupervised Source-Free Approach for EEG Domain Adaptation: Experiments

+The DREAMER dataset includes EEG data from 23 participants, each of whom watched 18 film clips ranging from 65 to 393 seconds.
+Participants rated valence, arousal, and dominance on an integer scale from 1 to 5.
+EEG signals were recorded from 14 electrodes at a sampling rate of 128 Hz.

 For our experiments, we maintain the same data preparation process as in our previous work \cite{imtiaz2025enhanced}.
-We use data from all subjects and trials in both the SEED and DEAP datasets.
+We use data from all subjects and trials in the SEED, DEAP, and DREAMER datasets.
 For DEAP, we exclude the first 3 seconds of each trial, which are pre-trial data.
-SEED signals are filtered with a bandpass filter (0.3 Hz to 50 Hz) to remove noise, as per previous studies \cite{li2019domain,li2022dynamic,imtiaz2025enhanced}, while DEAP signals, already filtered between 4 Hz and 45 Hz, undergo no additional filtering.
-This study focuses on two emotion categories: positive and negative.
-In DEAP, valence scores above 4.5 are positive, and below 4.5 are negative \cite{ni2021domain,salankar2021emotion,imtiaz2025enhanced}.
-For SEED, only positive and negative samples are kept, excluding neutral ones.
-After preprocessing, the DEAP dataset has 74,240 samples, and the SEED dataset has 99,630, each with a size of 160.
+SEED and DREAMER signals are filtered with a bandpass filter (0.3 Hz to 50 Hz) to remove noise \cite{li2019domain,li2022dynamic,imtiaz2025enhanced}, while DEAP signals, already filtered between 4 Hz and 45 Hz, undergo no additional filtering.
+This study primarily focuses on two emotion categories: positive and negative, and also evaluates a three-class classification (positive, neutral, negative).
+For the binary setup, DEAP samples with valence scores above 4.5 are labeled as positive, and those below 4.5 as negative \cite{ni2021domain,salankar2021emotion,imtiaz2025enhanced}.
+SEED includes only positive and negative samples, excluding neutral ones.
+For DREAMER, samples with valence scores above 3 are labeled as positive, and those below 3 as negative \cite{zhang2024tpro,cheng2020emotion}.
+For multi-class experiments, in DEAP, valence scores from 1--4 are labeled negative, 4--6 neutral, and 6--9 positive \cite{tripathi2017using,nematollahi2017recognition}.
+SEED includes all three categories, and in DREAMER, scores from 1--2 are negative, 3 is neutral, and 4--5 is positive.

 All experiments are performed on a Linux platform with Python (version 3.10.12) and the PyTorch library (version 2.5.1+cu121), utilizing an NVIDIA Tesla T4 GPU with 12GB of memory.
 The learning rate is configured at 0.0001, with a weight decay of 0.0005.
 We use a batch size of 64, employ the Rectified Linear Unit (ReLU) as the activation function, and optimize the model using the Adam optimizer.
 The hyperparameter $\alpha$ is set to 0.5, and the threshold $\tau$ is set to 0.9, consistent with our previous model \cite{imtiaz2025enhanced}.